evoluteur/structured-filter/README.md

 # advancedSearch

-This project is a (prototype of) UI widget for building structured search queries.
+This project is a UI widget for building structured search queries.
 It is a full jQuery UI widget, supporting various configurations and themes.

 THIS PROJECT IS STILL UNDER CONSTRUCTION